 - If you are buying the flat at prices above the valuation, then you need to pay the Cash-Over-Valuations (COV)

-- Initial payment to HDB which is 10% of purchase price
+- Initial payment to HDB which is 10% of purchase price (if you are taking HDB loan)

 - Legal fees and buying stamp fees

 One of the plus points of buying resale HDB is that the down-payment is really affordable and you can utilize all your CPF OA account savings to make the initial payment in full.
-If you have insufficient CPF OA savings, then the balance is to be paid in cash.
+If you have insufficient CPF OA savings, then the balance has to be paid in cash.

 In 2010, the Singapore government implemented a new housing cooling measure that requires you to use up to half of the cash proceeds from the sale of your current or immediate past HDB flat, and all of the CPF balance to finance the purchase of your next flat.
 This applies regardless of when you sold your previous HDB flat.
 You may keep $25,000 or half of the cash proceeds, whichever amount is more.
 At the peak of the property fever, many Singaporeans had sold their properties for explosive profits and so, this policy is meant to prevent Singaporeans from taking larger second concessionary loan than necessary, and can help to reduce the likelihood of subsequent mortgage arrears.